-Manchester United Women v West Ham United Women
+Man Utd back in third after win over West Ham

 Post update

 Attempt saved.
-Adriana Leon (West Ham United Women) right footed shot from the centre of the box is saved in the top centre of the goal.
-Assisted by Zaneta Wyne.
+Katie Zelem (Manchester United Women) right footed shot from outside the box is saved in the top centre of the goal.

 Post update

+Attempt missed.
+Kirsty Hanson (Manchester United Women) right footed shot from outside the box is too high.
+Assisted by Signe Bruun.

-Foul by Martha Thomas (Manchester United Women).
+Foul by Ivana Fuso (Manchester United Women).

+Halle Houssein (West Ham United Women) wins a free kick in the defensive half.

 Post update